-It is estimated that more than 100 million cups of tea are sipped every single day in the UK – but it's fair to say that not all will be the most enjoyable.
+It's estimated more than 100 million cups of tea are sipped every single day in the UK – but it's fair to say not all will be up to scratch.

 Read more: 20 things you didn’t know about tea drinking